 Cash flow problems can occur for any business.
-Whether you’re growing, just starting out, or established, it’s not always smooth sailing.
+Whether you’re growing, just starting out, or running an established business, it’s not always smooth sailing.
 In fact, 82% of businesses become insolvent because of bad cash flow, which isn’t all that reassuring.

 But don’t worry, we’ve got your back.

-That’s why we’ve written up your guide to avoid cash flow problems, and ever making this face again:
+That’s why we’ve written this guide to help you avoid cash flow problems.

 How to solve cash flow problems